FPIs Pull Out ₹88,000 Crore in March — 2026 Outflows Cross ₹1 Trillion

 Why Are FPIs Selling?

-The escalation of the Iran conflict and subsequent strikes on Gulf energy facilities have sent crude oil past $111 per barrel.
+The escalation of the Iran conflict and the Strait of Hormuz crisis have sent crude oil to $113 per barrel.
 For India — which imports over 80% of its crude — this is deeply negative.
 Higher oil means higher inflation, a wider current account deficit, and less room for the RBI to cut interest rates.
 FPIs see this and reduce their India exposure.

 2. The US Federal Reserve's Hawkish Stance